Tesco bomb campaign: Identification and arrest

 It was discovered that everything involved in the incidents, including the letter writing and bomb making, had been conducted by Dyer at his home address.
 Within his shed, Dyer had made the devices and he had worn rubber gloves and used water, instead of his saliva, to put stamps on the letters, in an attempt to avoid detection.
 As Dyer's interviews continued, it was found that he had read the previous extortion cases that the police had identified, of Rodney Whitchelo and Edgar Pearce.
-It emerged that whilst Dyer had been sat in a doctor's surgery, he'd read a copy of the Reader's Digest, which contained the story of Edgar Pearce, dubbed the 'Mardi Gras bomber', which inspired Dyer to commit his offences.
+It emerged that whilst Dyer had been sat in a doctor's surgery, he had read a copy of the Reader's Digest, which contained the story of Pearce, that inspired Dyer to commit his offences.
+The pseudonym "Sally" originated from the name of a dog Dyer had once owned.

-It was found that the pseudonym 'Sally', that Dyer had used as an alias, was that Dyer once owned a dog, named 'Sally'.

 Trial and conviction

 On 4 May 2001, Dyer appeared at Dorchester Crown Court and pleaded guilty on nine counts of blackmail, as well as a sole count of common assault against Jean Evans, the woman who opened the letter bomb.

-Prosecuting, Derwin Hope said: 'The evidence shows clearly that this is a very devious man.
-What it revealed is a deliberate sustained and indeed cunning blackmail that was only stopped by massive police resources'.

-Defending, Richard Onslow said: 'The four devices actually sent were made from the detonators of party poppers and gunpowder from a 12-bore cartridge.
-They were not devices intended to harm.
-The chances of people being harmed were small."
+Prosecutor Derwin Hope stated: "The evidence shows clearly that this is a very devious man.
+What it revealed is a deliberate sustained and indeed cunning blackmail that was only stopped by massive police resources", while defending attorney Richard Onslow claimed that the four devices were not intended to injure, since they were assembled from party poppers and gunpowder from a 12-bore cartridge.

 On 11 June 2001, he was sentenced to 16 years' imprisonment at the same court.
 The sentence was reduced to 12 years' imprisonment on appeal.
-Recorder Christopher Clarke told Dyer: 'In August last year you embarked on an evil campaign of public extortion, intimidation and terror.
-You planned your crimes with devious cunning and meticulous care', adding 'your sentence is intended to act as a deterrent to anyone else like you who may be tempted to follow the example of Witchelo'.
+Recorder Christopher Clarke told Dyer: "Your sentence is intended to act as a deterrent to anyone else like you who may be tempted to follow the example of Witchelo."

 During the trial, it emerged that Dyer had worn gloves to avoid leaving fingerprints on the letters and used water to stick the stamps rather than licking them, but that he had made errors, such as leaving a copy of an extortion demand on a newsagent's photocopier; however, there is speculation that this was done so his letter would reach Tesco by a person other than himself.